Hidden about 906 km (563 miles) off the coast of Ecuador, the Galapagos Islands are one of the best places in the world to see wildlife up close.

 Day 1: Santa Cruz Island

-Destinations Visited: Charles Darwin Research Station
+Sailing Time: None Activities: Boat tour Destinations Visited: Charles Darwin Research Station

-PM – After touring the boat and enjoying our first lunch on board, we disembarked the boat and made our way to the town of Puerto Ayora on Santa Crus Island.
+PM – After touring the boat and enjoying our first lunch on board, we disembarked the boat and made our way to the town of Puerto Ayora on Santa Cruz Island.
 We spent the afternoon visiting the Charles Darwin Research Station, learning more about the fearless wildlife that calls the Galapagos Islands home.

 At the end of the visit, we walked back into town and had a couple of hours to spend in Puerto Ayora.
 We appreciated an opportunity to shop, have a snack and a drink, and leave some of our tourist dollars in the local community – something you don’t get a chance to do on other Galapagos Cruise itineraries.